-This unique adaptation comes a lot of questions, and we’re happy to answer!
+This unique adaptation comes with a lot of questions, and we’re happy to answer!
 Let’s jump right into demystifying DATRON’s spin on vacuum workholding and figure out if it’s the right solution for you.

 1. How Does a Vacuum Table Work?

-The principles on which our vacuum table system works is not that different from others.
+The principles on which our vacuum table system works are not that different from others.
 Your workpiece is mounted atop a rigid aluminum grid pattern and is sucked downward with a vacuum pump, as a result, it is clamped firmly in place.
 This is especially useful for thin, large sheet material, where traditional clamping methods deliver lackluster results.
 This is where the similarities end, though.

 2. What’s the Thin Sheet Do?

-Perhaps the most common and confusing questions is what the substrate layer does with our vacuum tables.
-On nearly every other vacuum chuck design, a gasket needs to be installed into the top of the plate in order to seal against the workpiece – this ensures minimal vacuum loss, and strong clamping.
+Perhaps the most common and confusing question is what the substrate layer does with our vacuum tables.
+On nearly every other vacuum chuck design, a gasket needs to be installed into the top of the plate in order to seal against the workpiece – this ensures minimal vacuum loss and strong clamping.
 The downside of this comes from its inherent limitations – since the gasket is necessary for a strong seal, if the part is cut through, vacuum is lost completely, and the part and tool are destined for the scrap bin.

 You don’t need to worry about gasketing off your part, it just has a way of directing the vacuum forces on it’s own… as we’re cutting through this, it’s no problem at all. – John Saunders, Saunders Machine Works